bobeff/programming-math-science/README.md

 * [The Missing Semester of Your CS Education](https://missing.csail.mit.edu)

-* [The Nature of Code](https://natureofcode.com) a book about how can we capture the unpredictable evolutionary and emergent properties of nature in software by *Daniel Shiffman*
+* [The Nature of Code](https://natureofcode.com) - A book about how can we capture the unpredictable evolutionary and emergent properties of nature in software by *Daniel Shiffman*

 ## Other lists